simplesamlphp/simplesamlphp-module-oidc/README.md

 ![Main screen capture](docs/oidc.png)

-### Note on OpenID Federation (OIDF) support
+### Note on OpenID Federation (OIDFed) support

 OpenID Federation support is in "draft" phase, as is the [specification](https://openid.net/specs/openid-federation-1_0) itself.
-This means that you can expect braking changes in future releases related to OIDF capabilities.
-You can enable / disable OIDF support at any time in module configuration.
+This means that you can expect breaking changes in future releases related to OIDFed capabilities.
+You can enable / disable OIDFed support at any time in the module configuration.

-Currently, the following OIDF features are supported:
+Currently, the following OIDFed features are supported:
 * automatic client registration using a Request Object (passing it by value)
 * federation participation limiting based on Trust Marks
 * endpoint for issuing configuration entity statement (statement about itself)
 * fetch endpoint for issuing statements about subordinates (registered clients)
 * subordinate listing endpoint

-OIDF support is implemented using the underlying [SimpleSAMLphp OpenID library](https://github.com/simplesamlphp/openid).
+OIDFed support is implemented using the underlying [SimpleSAMLphp OpenID library](https://github.com/simplesamlphp/openid).

 ## Version compatibility

-Minor versions of SimpleSAMLphp noted below means that the module has been tested with that version of SimpleSAMLphp during module development.
-SimpleSAMLphp started following semantic versioning for its API from version 2.0.
-This means, for example, that v5.* of the oidc module should work on any v2.* of SimpleSAMLphp.
-However, do mind that there were PHP version requirement changes in minor releases for SimpleSAMLphp.
+The minor versions of SimpleSAMLphp listed below indicate which versions of SimpleSAMLphp were used for testing during module development.
+SimpleSAMLphp has followed semantic versioning for its API since version 2.0.
+This means, for example, that v5.* of the OIDC module should work with any v2.* of SimpleSAMLphp.
+However, please note that PHP version requirements have changed in minor SimpleSAMLphp releases.

 | OIDC module | Tested SimpleSAMLphp |  PHP   | Note                        |
 |:------------|:---------------------|:------:|-----------------------------|